sddkbayram2423/zoo_project/README.md

 ###

-In this Singleton ve OOP Techniques(Class, Inheritance, Interface, Polymorphism, Encapsulation) are used.
+In this project Singleton ve OOP Techniques(Class, Inheritance, Interface, Polymorphism, Encapsulation) are used.

 Project created as a maven project